How Long Does It Take to Get a Work Permit?

 Key considerations and timing concerns

 Work permit processing typically takes three to seven months for federal EAD applications, while state minor work permits are processed within one to three days.
-Planning ahead is crucial because you cannot work legally until you receive your approved EAD card.
+Planning ahead is more important than ever: the end of automatic extensions and shorter EAD validity periods mean that even well-organized applicants can face gaps in work authorization if they don't start the process early.

 Critical timing reminders: